How to Spend 48 Hours in Belfast

 St Anne’s Cathedral and Cathedral Quarter

-Unfortunately Sunday Mass was on when we visited St. Anne’s Cathedral so we couldn’t take a look inside, but the outside is pretty impressive too.
+Unfortunately a church service was on when we visited St. Anne’s Cathedral so we couldn’t take a look inside, but the outside is pretty impressive too.
 Cathedral Quarter, the area surrounding the Cathedral, is the most Irish looking quarter of the city.
 It’s basically what every single one of Dublin’s streets look like.
 You can expect to see fascinating architecture, narrow cobbled streets, lots of street art, and alleyways to explore.
 I can imagine Cathedral Quarter would be a great place to be on a Friday or Saturday evening, as it is bursting at the seams with cosy pubs, underground music venues and a host of contemporary restaurants.
 Unfortunately we visited on a Sunday so nothing was open.

 The Cinema (Don’t judge me)

 Alright, don’t judge me.
 I travelled to a new destination and went to the bloody cinema.
 But hear me out: the weather was crap, it was the only thing open and we were really tired from lots of walking and a long day before.
 Plus we barely ever go to the cinema at home (cause it’s so freakin’ expensive) so it was still a treat for us.
 We wanted to see La La Land but the times didn’t work out (I did end up seeing it a week later though and O M G, is it not the best thing ever?!).
 So instead we went to see Fantastic Beasts and Where to Find Them.
 As big Harry Potter fans it was embarrassing that we hadn’t already seen it… The tickets were only £4.50, the cinema was practically empty and the film was fantastic*.
 Triple win! *pun intended